 - What rights do I have as a consumer with regard to private providers who process my data?

-There are no easy answers to these and other questions that are becoming increasingly pressing in times of digital transformation.
+There are no easy answers to these and other questions that are becoming increasingly pressing in times of the digital transformation.
 This makes it all the more important to clearly identify the opportunities and risks, and to discuss them.
-And this is precisely what the CDR Initiative works towards.
-Together with representatives from politics and business, we develop guidelines and recommendations for action in relation to digital transformation.
+Which is why the CDR Initiative works towards it.
+Together with representatives from politics and business, we develop guidelines and recommendations for action in relation to the digital transformation.

 In times of disruptive technological progress, it is particularly important not to leave consumers behind.
 On the one hand, this means focussing on consumers when weighing up opportunities and risks.
 On the other hand, it means ensuring transparency as a basis for trust.
 With this in mind, the CDR Initiative strives to shape digital change in a transparent and responsible way that serves citizens’ best interests.